 He said his company will utilize the federal 45Q tax credits for carbon capture and will sequester the carbon in the underground reservoir.
 The sequestration well will likely be built at the Escalante site, he said.
 This will prevent the need to transport the carbon off-site.
 Rhodes said the company is in discussions with the U.S. Environmental Protection Agency regarding the permits needed to drill the well.

 There are not currently any carbon sequestration wells in New Mexico, however studies are underway to construct a well in San Juan County near the San Juan Generating Station.
-To get approval, a well must be able to store carbon for at least 99 years without any escaping into the atmosphere.
+To get approval, a well must be able to safely store carbon for at least 990 years without it escaping into the atmosphere.